-Following a 12 month intensive international design competition, the Architectural consortium of Herzog & de Meuron/Vilhelm Lauritzen Arkitekter was awarded the contract to design the New North Zealand Hospital in Hillerød, Denmark, with Ramboll named as the engineering services consultant for the project.
+The one of a kind new Northzealand hospital in Hillerød, Denmark seeks to reinvent hospital designs for the future.
+Following a 12-month intensive international design competition, the Architectural consortium of Herzog & de Meuron/Vilhelm Lauritzen Arkitekter was awarded the contract, with Ramboll named as the engineering consultant, providing a full range of engineering services.

-The hospital will extend over 128,000 sqm, serve more than 310,000 people and include over 600 single bed wards.
+The new Northzealand hospital will be the result of consolidating the three existing hospitals across the North Zealand region and is part of Denmark’s healthcare consolidation programme.
+It will extend over 115,000 sqm, serve more than 310,000 people and include over 580 single bed wards.
 The bottom 2 storeys of the building comprise diagnosis and treatment facilities with the top two storeys comprising a ribbon of wards surrounding a roof garden.